ARTICLE

 A Cross-Sector Approach to Energy Investment

-It is important to look at this multidimensional energy transition from different perspectives to best understand the role each stakeholder and sector plays.
+It’s important to look at this multidimensional energy transition from different perspectives to best understand the role each stakeholder and sector plays.
 Successfully navigating the energy transition calls for an unwavering focus on innovation, finance, and validation.
 We’re also cultivating a strong understanding of markets, geopolitical issues, and their effects on investment.

 Clean energy investments, including investments in clean energy supply chain, continue to be a key priority when it comes to the energy transition, and for good reason.
 These investments target cost-efficiency, energy reliability, and sustainability, addressing the energy trilemma.

-In a similar vein, China’s solar photovoltaic (PV) investment highlights how government policies can provide incentives and certainty to scale solutions.
-These examples are promising signs that geopolitical movement and support from the public and private sectors will help spur additional investment.
+While the current economic conditions have impacted the investment appetite, private funding remains one of the most important inputs for reaching net zero goals.
+For example, the Inflation Reduction Act (IRA) led to significant investments across clean-hydrogen projects, which we’re still experiencing the legacy effects of.
+In a similar vein, China’s solar photovoltaic (PV) investment highlights how government policies can provide incentives and certainty to scale solutions, and support from the public and private sectors will help spur additional investment.

 The Critical Link in the Formula

 Case in point: The main reason that large-scale projects are brought online today is because companies provide the capital and address the risk themselves by investing from their own balance sheets.
 This is where increased validation will play a key role in driving critical third-party investments for sizable new projects.
+When advancing the energy transition and scaling existing technologies, validation in new solutions and models will ensure these solutions are viable before they’re added to the grid.

 Validation is also a critical part of creating the right conditions for driving the investment we need to successfully achieve the energy transition.

 At Mitsubishi Power, we focus on bringing stakeholders together to drive the development of new technologies, such as clean hydrogen.
-We couple that with expertise in validation, which demonstrates how companies can embody a multidimensional approach to meaningfully advance the energy transition.
+We couple that with expertise in validation, which demonstrates how companies can embody a multidimensional approach to advance the transition.
 We can then partner with our customers and other stakeholders to put these new technologies into practice, as evidenced by the Advanced Clean Energy Storage Hub in Delta, Utah.